-Council will develop a Councillor Candidate Information Kit to assist them in running and nominating for Council.
+Council will develop provide candidates with a Councillor Candidate Information Kit to assist them in running and nominating for Council.
 The Candidate Information Kit will be uploaded onto the election page of the Council website.

 The Councillor Candidate Information Kit may include information about: